Sunburn remedies you can find at home

 2. Oatmeal baths

 Oatmeal has several antioxidants that help reduce inflammation, says Beth Goldstein, MD, a dermatologist at the Central Dermatology Center in North Carolina.
 Oats also hold moisture and move it to your skin.
 That will help ease pain and itchiness, she adds.
 To make an oatmeal bath for sunburn relief, add 2 tablespoons of finely ground oatmeal to a tub of lukewarm or cool bathwater, then soak.
 (Use steel-cut or rolled oats, not instant oatmeal.
-Grind it in a food processor.)
+Grind them in a food processor.)

 Check your eligibility for an Aetna D-SNP today

-Find out if you qualify for an Aetna Dual Eligible Special Needs Plan — it can’t hurt to ask!
+Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 3. Cold milk